Judge says leans toward UAW trust in Fiat suit on Chrysler stake

+* Host Hotels & Resorts Inc announces acquisition of the W Hollywood

-WILMINGTON, Delaware A Delaware judge said on Thursday he was leaning toward siding with a United Auto Workers trust in a dispute with Fiat SpA over the sale of a stake of car maker Chrysler Group LLC.
+WILMINGTON, Delaware, April 25 A Delaware judge said on Thursday he was leaning toward siding with a United Auto Workers trust in a dispute with Fiat SpA over the sale of a stake of car maker Chrysler Group LLC.

 Fiat has a call option to buy from the trust a 3.3 percent stake in Chrysler and has offered to pay $139.7 million.
 The UAW trust has said in papers filed with Delaware's Court of Chancery that the stake is worth at least $342 million because Fiat has improperly accounted for debt of Chrysler.